 • Boo!
 Top 10 Rock Songs About Ghosts!

 Now, if you go even earlier into Corgan’s influences, past the early goth phase, Billy Corgan, like many of us, listened to rock bands.
 Amongst other things, Corgan was interviewed for his love of the band Rush in Rush – Beyond The Lighted Stage (2010).
 Also, the Pumpkins covered Fleetwood Mac’s “Landslide“.
 But “More Than” that I find his layered lead guitar work, very reminiscent of Tom Scholz from Boston, with “More Than A Feeling” coming to mind, which sounds almost like “Cherub Rock” sped up.

 Listen to Smashing Pumpkins’ “Cherub Rock” on Cottage Country Mix Vol. 11:

-But I digress, like many 90’s bands Smashing Pumpkins would do covers, albeit somewhat differently than the original.
-So, what would be more Halloween than Smashing Pumpkins covering Blue Öyster Cult’s “Godzilla“.
+But I digress, like many 90’s bands, Smashing Pumpkins would do cheeky, classic rock covers, albeit somewhat differently than the original.
+So, what is more Halloween than Smashing Pumpkins covering Blue Öyster Cult’s “Godzilla“?
 It was a cover they played often live in the 90s and because their version is a little bit faster, it comes out sounding a lot like “Smells Like Teen Spirit“.
-Is this Corgan taking a bit of a swip at Nirvana, (like Godzilla takes a swip at towering building in its way) who knows?
+Is this Corgan taking a bit of a swipe at Nirvana, (like Godzilla taking a swip at towering building in its way) who knows?
 Probably.
 Godzilla like Corgan is a bit of a prick and provocateur.
 Well, here is one of those recordings.
-I believe there is also one version on the recent Gish‘s 2011 Deluxe Edition, with an epic false start.
+I believe there is also another version on the more recent reissue of Gish‘s (2011 Deluxe Edition), with an epic false start.